-Wheel pin torque: 60 Nm (6 kg/m)
+Wheel pin torque: 60 Nm (6 kg/m).

 - Remove the central kickstand. - With the front brake lever activated, press repeatedly on to the handlebar, causing the swingarm to dip.

-This will allow the swingarm parts to settle appropriately. - Park the vehicle on its kickstand. - Tighten the (right side) wheel pin terminal screw (1).
+This will allow the swingarm parts to settle appropriately.

+- Park the vehicle on its kickstand. - Tighten the screws (1) of the wheel pin clamp (right side).